Beach litter on Rottingdean Beach during Great British Beach Clean GBBC Billy Barraclough

 Category 1: Plastic – Sub Category: Bag ends – Source: Non-sourced

-The part that remains from tear-off plastic bags which you would commonly see behind the check-out in supermarkets.
-Packs of 10, 20, 50 or so plastic bags would be attached to these while in the shop.
-This litter item refers to the part that remains after tearing off the bags.
+Whilst this litter item sounds like it is referring to bits of a plastic shopping bag, it's actually the part that remains from tear-off single-use bags which you would commonly see behind the check-out in supermarkets: Packs of 10, 20, 50 or so plastic bags would be attached to these while in the shop.
+So, this litter item refers to the part that remains after tearing off the bags, and it is usually quite rare to find these on a beach.
+If you find pieces of plastic shopping bag, pop them in Category: Bags (e.g. shopping) or Category: Bags - Small (e.g. freezer/vegetable).

 bag ends resized.jpg